Robert-Hughes/rjrssync/README.md

 TODO:

+* Review/tidy up sync code in boss_sync.rs and also the command handling code in doer.rs
 * Dry run flag
 * Config file containing src/dest, ignore/allow list etc. Use serde_json?
     * List of folders to sync, with src and dest spec (computer and absolute path)